dhrechanyi/activecampaign-api-v3-wrapper/README.md

 # ActiveCampaign API v3 Wrapper

-Wrapper for ActiveCampaing API v3.\
+Wrapper for ActiveCampaign API v3.\
 Allows to make calls in ActiveCampaign services and work with data, using PHP.
 Simple and easy to use. \
 Services available so far:
 - Lists